ivalb/nanoTeX/README.md

 (1) Download the repository from GitHub.
 Unzip the folder and open a Terminal window.

-(2) Move inside the downloaded folder:
+(2) Move inside the downloaded folder (You can renam the folder if you prefer):

       cd path/to/FasTeX-Master

-    Yo can renam the folder if you prefer.

 (3) Run the installer: